nicolaCirillo/ate-it/docs/index.md

 From the list of unique extracted terms, participants are then required to cluster together those terms that refer to the same underlying concept.
 For example, *“raccolta porta a porta”* and *“raccolta domiciliare”* should be placed in the same cluster.
 Each cluster should represent a single concept within the waste management domain.
 This subtask focuses on synonymy, lexical variation, and compositional semantics.
 Both subtasks are designed to be linguistically and computationally challenging.
 The first subtask requires models to generalize from sparse domain-specific training examples.
 The second requires semantic comparison and abstraction over morphologically and syntactically diverse variants.

 ---
+## EVALITA

+EVALITA is an initiative of the [Italian Association for Computational Linguistics (AILC)](http://www.ai-lc.it/) Its goal is to advance language and speech technologies for Italian by offering a common framework that enables consistent evaluation of different systems and approaches.

+For further information, please visit [www.evalita.it](https://www.evalita.it/).

+---
 ## Sections